vphantom/vof/SPECIFICATION.md

 In VOF Binary, records are a list in which fields are positional (field ID 0 in first place, field ID 20 in 21st place, etc.)  Missing fields are replaced by spacers, CBOR Simple values stating how many missing values they represent.
 Simple values 0..19 mean skip 1..20 fields, 128..255 mean to skip 21..148 fields.
 Omit any trailing spacers when encoding, but tolerate them when decoding.
 For example, a 16-field record with just `{ 0:1, 3:2, 9:3 }` becomes `[1,simple(1),2,simple(4),3]`

-A Null value explicitly sets the field to Null, which is distinct from being absent.

 <!-- /advanced -->

 ### Series